rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="getmidivaluesforelement-xmlid" %}
 ### GetNotatedIdForElement

-Returns the ID string of the notated (the original) element.
+Return the ID string of the notated (the original) element.

 **Returns**

-`std::string` – A stringified JSON object with all IDs
+`std::string` – An ID string

 **Parameters**